Editor & Publisher: History

 E&P published the long-awaited King–Crane Commission Report (officially called the 1919 Inter-Allied Commission on Mandates in Turkey) in its December 2, 1922 edition.

 From 1990 to 2010, Editor and Publisher produced the Interactive Newspapers Conference (which changed its name to the Interactive Media Conference & Trade Show in the year 2000).
 MediaWeek joined as a co-sponsor in 2003.
 The annual conference was held in various locations around the United States, frequently in New Orleans and Las Vegas.
 Since 1996, E&P has presented the EPPY Awards, an award for media-affiliated websites.
 The EPPYS were presented at the Interactive Media Conference until 2011 when they went fully online.

 For many years the company published the Editor & Publisher International Yearbook.
 It still publishes the annual Editor & Publisher DataBook and this data is also available on the website.

 Editor & Publisher was acquired in 1999 by the Nielsen Company.
-Nielsen shut down E&P at the end of 2010, but the magazine was revived when the Duncan McIntosh Company purchased it from Nielsen and moved its offices to the Los Angeles area.
+Nielsen shut down E&P at the end of 2010, but the magazine was revived when the Duncan McIntosh Company purchased it from Nielsen.

-In September 2019 Editor & Publisher was purchased by author of "Survival Selling" and media consultant Mike Blinder's Curated Experiences Group.
+In September 2019 Editor & Publisher was purchased by Curated Experiences Group owned by Mike Blinder, experienced media consultant.

-Since 2020, Blinder has hosted a podcast/video series called "E&P Reports."
-Guests have included columnist Mike Barnicle, USA Today editor-in-chief Nicole Carroll, American political news commentator Chris Stirewalt, businessman and politician Stewart W. Bainum Jr and the president of the Council of Foreign Relations, Richard Haass.